HVolk-GE/HVolk-GE/README.md

 - 👋 Hi,
 - I’m Horst Volk,
 - 👀 interested in Software Development and Internet-Security!
-- 🌱 I’m currently learned Fullstack development add CompTIA A+ -> Done 2022/11/25 !
+- 🌱 learned Fullstack webdeveloper and CompTIA A+ !
 - 👀 Now I'm ready/searching "new challenges" !

 My Bio addtionals: